-The present invention relates to an impact-modified polyalkylene terephthalate/polycarbonate composition comprising A) 41 to 97 parts by wt. (in each case based on the sum of the parts by weight of components A+B+C+D) of aromatic polycarbonate, B) 2 to 19 parts by wt. (in each case based on the sum of the parts by weight of components A+B+C+D) of polyalkylene terephthalate, C) 0.5 to 15 parts by wt. (in each case based on the sum of the parts by weight of components A+B+C+D) of rubber-modified graft polymer, D) 0.5 to 25 parts by wt. (in each case based on the sum of the parts by weight of components A+B+C+D) of a salt of a phosphinic acid,

-A composition of the present invention is distinguished by an optimum combination of high heat distortion temperature, good flameproofing and excellent mechanical properties (in particular high E modulus), the use of the polycarbonate compositions for the production of shaped articles and the shaped articles themselves.
+The present invention relates to impact-modified polyalkylene terephthalate/polycarbonate compositions comprising

+- A) 41 to 97 parts by wt. (in each case based on the sum of the parts by weight of components A+B+C+D) of aromatic polycarbonate, - B) 2 to 19 parts by wt. (in each case based on the sum of the parts by weight of components A+B+C+D) of polyalkylene terephthalate, - C) 0.5 to 15 parts by wt. (in each case based on the sum of the parts by weight of components A+B+C+D) of rubber-modified graft polymer, - D) 0.5 to 25 parts by wt. (in each case based on the sum of the parts by weight of components A+B+C+D) of a salt of a phosphinic acid, which are distinguished by an optimum combination of high heat distortion point, good flameproofing and excellent mechanical properties (in particular high E modulus), the use of the polycarbonate compositions for the production of shaped articles and the shaped articles themselves.
-FLAMEPROOFED IMPACT-MODIFIED

-POLYALKYLENE

-TEREPHTHALATE/POLYCARBONATE

-COMPOSITIONS
+FLAME-RETARDANT, IMPACT-RESISTANT MODIFIED POLYALKYLENE TEREPHTHALATE/POLYCARBONATE COMPOSITIONS